How do I create an assessment in Tests and Quizzes?

 You can choose to have a Single Correct response, Multiple Correct, Single Selection, or Multiple Correct, Multiple Selection.

-If you select Single Correct (the default) you also have the option to Enable Negative Marking or Enable Partial Credit if desired.
-Negative marking deducts points from the student's score if the student selects the wrong answer.
-Partial credit allows you to specify a percentage of the question points to be awarded for selecting an incorrect but still partially acceptable answer.
+If you select Single Correct (the default) you also have the option to enter Additional points deducted for incorrect answer if desired.
+Any value you enter in Additional points deducted for incorrect answer, deducts points from the student's score if the student selects the wrong answer.

 Choose the radio button for the correct response option you would like to use.
-For this example, we will keep the default.
+For this example, we will keep the default of Single Correct.